Basketball in India

-In India, basketball is a popular sport, with a multiple club league system, as well as men's and women's national teams.
-Indian basketball made significant improvements starting from 2015 and is now one of the emerging top teams of the game with the men's team FIBA ranked 82.
+In India, basketball is a popular sport with a multiple club league system, as well as state and national teams.
+Indian basketball made significant improvements, most notably in 2015, making them one of the top emerging continental teams.

 History

-Basketball was brought to India in 1893–4 by Canadian T. Duncan Patton, who later returned to India as the Acting General Secretary of the Calcutta YMCA from 1903–5.
+Basketball was brought to India in 1893–4 by Canadian T. Duncan Patton, who later returned to India as the Acting General Secretary of the Calcutta YMCA from 1903 to 1905.
 The game was initially most popular among women, although slow to spread.
 The country's first match is recorded as 1930 by some sources, with the first Indian National Championship for men being held in 1934 in New Delhi.
 The Basketball Federation of India (BFI), which controls the game in India, was formed in 1950.